 when defining the value of a property like font-size

-Start by creating a new React Native project.
-For a quick development process, I am going to use expo-cli.
+.
 After the project directory is created, make sure to install the styled-components library.
-Open up a terminal window and execute the following command:
+Then, open up a terminal window and execute the following command:

 npx expo-cli init [Your Project Name] # after the project is created cd [Your Project Name] # then install the library yarn add [email protected] # also install the icons library expo install @expo/vector-icons